SurferAdmin/freqstart/README.md

 `v0.1.6`
 * Use docker start instead of recreating the project file.
-* Add containers automatically to docker bridge network (No network needed in project file).
+* Add containers automatically to docker bridge network (No network needed in project file from v0.1.5).
 * Added a function to create files incl. sudo for permission and check if file exist.
 (Thanks: lsiem)
 * Removed secret and key routine from Freqtrade confing creation (Most of the time the config has to be modified manually anyway).
 * Improved argument check for functions.